hpi-epic/pricewars-consumer/README.md

 After cloning the repo, install the necessary dependencies with `bundle exec bundle install`.

-Afterwards you may start the webserver with `rails s -b 0.0.0.0` where the ENV var PRICEWARS_MARKETPLACE_URL and PRICEWARS_PRODUCER_URL point to the actual path of the marketplace and the producer.
+Afterwards you may start the webserver with `rails s -b 0.0.0.0` where the ENV variables PRICEWARS_MARKETPLACE_URL and PRICEWARS_PRODUCER_URL point to the actual path of the marketplace and the producer.

 If all worked out, see the results at _ http://localhost:3000 _ .